JW-Flo/JW-Site/ENHANCED_SCANNER_GUIDE.md

 3. You'll see "ULTIMATE" mode description appear

 ### Step 2: Configure Your Scan
-1. The URL should already be set to "https://www.chalant.net/"
+1. Enter your full site URL (e.g., "https://www.chalant.net/") – if you switch to Super Admin mode and the field is blank it will auto-fill for convenience.
 2. Choose which scans to run (all are recommended for full analysis)
 3. Check the legal agreement box
 4. Click "🚀 Start Enhanced Security Scan"